Minivera/prosewright/README.md

 ### Variables
 Variables are defined by remembering something within the text.
 Only boolean variables can be created through the act of remembering something, you either remember it or not.
 Variables can be forgotten to set them to false.
-Similarly, variables can be used in conditions using the "remember" keyword or by typing something that was remembered.
+Similarly, variables can be used in conditions using the "recall" keyword and by typing something that was remembered.

 Remembering something has a different scope than other elements in Prosewright.
 By default, remembered values are remembered globally and need to be forgotten to disappear from the story.
 The scope of a remembered value can be changed